How Long Does a Wood Fence Last?

 What Are the Main Factors That Can Affect the Lifespan of a Wood Fence?

-The main factors that can affect the lifespan of a wood fence include the type of wood used, exposure to weather conditions, and the level of maintenance.
-These factors can determine if a wood fence lasts 15-20 years.
+The main factors that affect how long does a wood fence last include the type of wood used, exposure to weather conditions, and the level of maintenance.
+These elements play a key role in determining whether a wood fence lasts 15-20 years.

 How Long Does a Vinyl Fence Typically Last Compared to a Wood Fence?